MicrosoftDocs/power-automate-docs/articles/process-advisor-processes.md

 Here's a short video on how to create a process using process advisor: [Video: Create a process](https://go.microsoft.com/fwlink/?linkid=2147540).

-Note that [Power Automate for desktop](desktop-flows/introduction.md) latest version: 2.14.173.21294 isn't compatible with process advisor task mining.
-Please uninstall and install an earlier version [here](https://go.microsoft.com/fwlink/?linkid=2177308) to unblock.
+[Power Automate for desktop](desktop-flows/introduction.md) latest version: 2.14.173.21294 isn't compatible with process advisor.
+Uninstall and install an earlier version [here](https://go.microsoft.com/fwlink/?linkid=2177308) to unblock.

 ## Record your process